Scientific productivity as a random walk: Results

-Within the career stages estimated from the full model, the estimated variances in the pre-tenure early career $\widehat{\alpha_1} = 4.5, \widehat{\alpha_2} = 4.3$ were higher than the variances in the later career $\widehat{\alpha_3} = 3.8, \widehat{\alpha_4} = 3.5$.
-Meanwhile, the estimated $\beta_i$ parameter, which sets the mode of the career-stage Laplace distribution, remained constant across multiple career stages, even as average productivity declined~(\cref{fig:recovers_simulations}C).
+Within the maximum likelihood career stages estimated from the full model (4, 7, 13), the estimated variances in the pre-tenure early career $\widehat{\alpha_1} = 4.5$ (95\% CI: $[4.3, 4.6]$), $\widehat{\alpha_2} = 4.3$ (95\% CI: $[4.1, 4.4]$) were higher than the variances in the later career $\widehat{\alpha_3} = 3.8$ (95\% CI: $[3.7, 3.9]$), $\widehat{\alpha_4} = 3.5$ (95\% CI: $[3.4, 3.7]$).
+Meanwhile, the estimated $\beta_i$ parameter, which determines the mode of the career-stage Laplace distribution in conjunction with the productivity, fluctuated in an uncorrelated way with the average productivity, as did the mode $\mu_i$ when we fit it directly as a robustness check.
 This finding confirms the insights from the simplified model: the fitted full model produces the canonical trajectory through changes in variance, rather than changes in the typical productivity.
 Hence, counter-intuitively, the distribution of the number of papers that a researcher is likely to produce in the next year (given their current year’s productivity) does not need to shift across a career in order to produce the aggregate pattern observed in the canonical trajectory.
-Rather, the canonical pattern can emerge merely from reducing the variance in annual productivity.
+Rather, the canonical pattern can emerge merely from mid-career reductions in the variance in annual productivity.

 \textbf{Canonical trajectory.} If the fitted full model includes the most salient aspects of individual productivity dynamics, then we expect simulations from the model to be statistically similar to the empirical trajectories.